madisonbullard/sst-ion-auth-issue/README.md

+### The issue
+In this repo, I'm creating an auth flow that should (I think) work for Google OIDC.
+The *deployed* SST app works as expected, but the `sst dev` behavior differs in unexpected ways.

 ### Steps to recreate the issue
 1. Make sure your `aws` CLI is properly configured to allow creating AWS ([Instructions here](https://sst.dev/chapters/configure-the-aws-cli.html))
 2. Create a public/private keypair to put into SSM.
 We need to use SSM rather than SST Secret because SST Secret doesn't support multiline values.